Limberjack Photo by Linda Ewing Designs

-The Handmade Music School presents Limberjack Decorating & Dancing with Linda Ray on Saturday, November 24, 2018 from 1:00pm – 3:00pm.
+The Handmade Music School presents Limberjack Decorating and Dancing with Linda Ray on Saturday, November 24, 2018 from 1:00pm – 3:00pm.
 The cost is $45 and includes limberjack.

 Do you have family in town Thanksgiving weekend?
 Bring them to the Handmade Music School for this special, all ages, event!
 Young children are welcome with an adult, or age 10 and over without an accompanying adult.